LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/many-to-one.rst

 .. youtube::
    :video_id: GKOCCjn86yk

-..
-TODO: is this the right starter branch? or add-persistent-category?

 .. admonition:: Note

-   The starter code for this video is found at the `abstract-entity-studio branch <https://github.com/LaunchCodeEducation/coding-events/tree/abstract-entity-studio>`__ of the ``coding-events-demo`` repo.
+   The starter code for this video is found at the `add-persistent-category branch <https://github.com/LaunchCodeEducation/coding-events/tree/add-persistent-category`__ of the ``coding-events-demo`` repo.
    The final code presented in this video is found on the `abstract-entity branch <https://github.com/LaunchCodeEducation/coding-events/tree/abstract-entity>`__.
 As always, code along to the videos on your own ``coding-events`` project.